Ronnie-personal/identity-for-all/B2C/README.md

 ```

 In your controller, add [Authorize] decorator, which will make sure all incoming requests have an authentication bearer.
-> To authenticate to Azure services usning managed identity, simply call `new DefaultAzureCredential()`.
+:information_source: To authenticate to Azure services using managed identity, simply call `new DefaultAzureCredential()`.
 For more information see: [authenticate](https://docs.microsoft.com/en-us/dotnet/azure/sdk/authentication?tabs=command-line)

 ```csharp
 [Authorize]